 Based on the closing price of the OPKO common stock on April 23, 2013, the date prior to the announcement of the Merger Agreement, the Exchange Ratio represented an implied value of approximately \$7.00 per share of PROLOR common stock, as compared to the closing price of the PROLOR common stock of \$5.83 per share on that date.
-Based on the closing price of the OPKO common stock on , 2013, the latest practicable date before the printing of this joint proxy statement/prospectus, the Exchange Ratio represented an implied value of approximately \$ per share of PROLOR common stock, as compared to the closing price of the PROLOR common stock of \$ per share of the to be per share of the PROLOR common stock.
-Statement/prospectus, the Exchange Ratio represented an implied value of approximately \$ per share of PROLOR common stock, as compared to the closing price of the PROLOR common stock of \$ per share on that date.
+Based on the closing price of the OPKO common stock on July 23, 2013, the latest practicable date before the printing of this joint proxy statement/prospectus, the Exchange Ratio represented an implied value of approximately \$7.68 per share of PROLOR common stock, as compared to the closing price of the PROLOR common stock of \$6.94 per share on that date.
 You are urged to obtain current market quotations for the OPKO common stock and the PROLOR common stock.

-OPKO is soliciting proxies for use at its 2013 annual meeting of stockholders, or the OPKO annual meeting, at which OPKO's stockholders will be asked to consider and vote upon: (1) a proposal to elect as directors the ten nominees named in this joint proxy statement/prospectus for a term of office expiring at the 2014 annual meeting of stockholders and until their respective successors are duly elected and qualified; (2) a proposal to approve an amendment to the OPKO Health, Inc. 2007 Equity Incentive Plan, or the 2007 Plan, to increase the aggregate number of shares of OPKO common stock authorized for issuance pursuant to the 2007 Plan from 35 million shares to 55 million shares of OPKO common stock, which we refer to as the OPKO Plan Amendment Proposal; (3) a proposal to approve an amendment to OPKO's amended and restated certificate of incorporation, or the OPKO Common stock, which we refer to as the OPKO of the OPKO common stock that OPKO mumber of shares of the OPKO common stock that OPKO mumber of shares of OPKO common stock and other securities exercisable for shares of OPKO common stock to PROLOR's stockholders in connection with the Merger, which we refer to as the OPKO Share Issuance Proposal; (4) a proposal to approve the issuance of shares of OPKO common stock and other securities exercisable for shares of OPKO common stock to PROLOR's stockholders in connection with the Merger, which we refer to as the OPKO Share Issuance Proposal; and (5) a proposal to adjourn the OPKO annual meeting, if necessary, to solicit additional proxies if there are not sufficient votes in favor of the foregoing proposals, which we refer to the OPKO Adjournment Proposal.
+OPKO is soliciting proxies for use at its 2013 annual meeting of stockholders, or the OPKO annual meeting, at which OPKO's stockholders will be asked to consider and vote upon: (1) a proposal to elect as directors the ten nominees named in this joint proxy statement/prospectus for a term of office expiring at the 2014 annual meeting of stockholders and until their respective successors are duly elected and qualified; (2) a proposal to approve an amendment to the OPKO Health, Inc. 2007 Equity Incentive Plan, or the 2007 Plan, to increase the aggregate number of shares of OPKO common stock authorized for issuance pursuant to the 2007 Plan from 35 million shares to 55 million shares of OPKO common stock, which we refer to as the OPKO Plan Amendment Proposal; (3) a proposal to approve an amendment to OPKO's amended and restated certificate of incorporation, or the OPKO Common stock, which we refer to as the OPKO optical number of shares of OPKO common stock that OPKO may issue from 500 million shares to 750 million shares, which we refer to as the OPKO Authorized Share Increase Proposal; (4) a proposal to approve the issuance of shares of OPKO common stock and other securities exercisable for shares of OPKO common stock to PROLOR's stockholders in connection with the Merger, which we refer to as the OPKO Share Issuance Proposal; and (5) a proposal to adjourn the OPKO annual meeting, if necessary, to solicit additional proxies if there are not sufficient votes in favor of the foregoing proposals, which we refer to the OPKO Adjournment Proposal.
 OPKO's Board of Directors recommends that OPKO's stockholders vote "FOR" the election of the ten director nominees named in this joint proxy statement/prospectus and "FOR" each of the other proposal described above.
 The approval of the OPKO Share Issuance Proposal is required for the completion of the Merger.